abs2000/ROS_Beginner_Teaching_Materials/running a robot.md

 ## Concepts to understand

 ### ROS Master, Node and Topics
-To have a good understanding of how ROW works, you need to have  a brief understanding of what the ROS Master, Node and Topic is.
+To have a good understanding of how ROS works, you need to have  a brief understanding of what the ROS Master, Node and Topic is.

 **ROS Master:** the central unit which allows for all nodes to locate each other and connect to each other.